 Policies on Adding and Withdrawing from Classes

-Current practices will reflect procedures in place by the computer registration system.
+Current practices will reflect procedures in place guided by the online STAR registration system and campus policies.
 Information is subject to change.

 To Add a Class: Students must meet any prerequisite and corequisite requirements.